RealWagmi/anon-integration-guide/projects/beets-lst/README.md

 ## Common Tasks

-- **Staking**
+1. **Staking**
-    - "Stake 100 S in @beets-lst"
+    - Stake 100 S in @beets-lst
-    - "Stake half of my Sonic in @beets-lst"
+    - Stake half of my Sonic in @beets-lst
-    - "How many stS do I have in @beets-lst?"
+    - How much do I have staked in @beets-lst?
-    - "Show my position in @beets-lst"
+    - Show my position in @beets-lst
-- **Unstaking**
+1. **Unstaking**
-    - "Unstake 100 stS from @beets-lst"
+    - Unstake all of my stS from @beets-lst
-    - "Unstake all of my stS from @beets-lst"
+    - Unstake 100 stS from @beets-lst
-    - "Unstake 100 S worth of stS from @beets-lst"
+    - Unstake 100 S worth of stS from @beets-lst
-- **Withdrawing**
+1. **Withdrawing**
-    - "Withdraw <withdraw_id> from @beets-lst"
+    - Withdraw all from @beets-lst
-    - "Withdraw all from @beets-lst"
+    - Withdraw <withdraw_id> from @beets-lst
-    - "How long before I can withdraw from @beets-lst?"
+    - How long before I can withdraw from @beets-lst?
-    - "Show my open withdrawals from @beets-lst"
+    - Show my pending withdrawals on @beets-lst
-- **Info and alerts**
+1. **Info and alerts**
-    - "Alert me when my withdrawal is ready @beets-lst"
+    - What is the APR of staking Sonic on @beets-lst?
-    - "How much is worth 1 stS in @beets-lst?"
+    - Alert me when my withdrawal is ready @beets-lst
-    - "How much is worth 1 S in @beets-lst?"
+    - How much Sonic is in the protocol @beets-lst?
-    - "How much Sonic is in the protocol @beets-lst?"
+    - How much is worth my staked Sonic in @beets-lst?

 ## Available Functions